NicolasBoulard/portfolio/content/contact.md

-+++
+---
-title = "📬 Contact"
+title: "📬 Contact"
-description = "Connect with Nicolas Boulard – open to professional opportunities and collaboration in cloud, Kubernetes, and DevOps." date = "2025-08-27" aliases = ["contact", "contact-me", "get-in-touch"] author = "Nicolas Boulard"
+description: "Connect with Nicolas Boulard – open to professional opportunities and collaboration in cloud, Kubernetes, and DevOps."
-+++
+date: "2025-08-27"
+aliases: ["contact", "contact-me", "get-in-touch"]
+author: "Nicolas Boulard"
+---

 If you’d like to **get in touch**, collaborate, or discuss **cloud infrastructure, Kubernetes, DevOps, or homelab projects**, feel free to reach out via my professional networks: